Halocrea/infinite-obs-player-detect/README.md

 Once you've installed it and opened OBS, go to `tool` then click on `Virtual Cam`, and `Start`.

 Notice: In OBS, the refresh rate for text sources is 1 second, which can feel a bit "unresponsive".
-To change it, you can install the `text-overdrive.lua` script.
+To change it, you can install the `text-overdrive.lua` script (included in the release).
 To do so, in OBS go to `tools` then `Scripts`.
 Once that's done, in the "Source" field, enter the name of the text source you'll be using to display the player names.

 ## Player name, color, both